danielegasparri/span-gui/docs/tips_and_tricks.md

 11. **Processing Spectra with Different Redshifts**
-If your dataset contains spectra with different redshifts (Delta(z) > 0.002) and you wish to use "Process All", you must first de-redshift them.
+If your dataset contains spectra with different redshifts (Delta(z) > 0.002) and you wish to use the "Process All" mode, you must first de-redshift them, since you can insert only one z value in the analysis tasks that require a redshift guess (i.e. Lick/IDS indices, Stars and gas kinematics, Stellar populations and SFH).
 Use "Doppler/z Correction" --> "I have a file" In the Spectra manipulation panel to apply individual redshifts.
 This ensures that all spectra are in the rest frame before spectral analysis.